RedHatRanger/Git101/labs/11_git_cherry_picking.md

 ```bash
 git log master --oneline
 ```
-From the images, we see a commit `f2ba941` titled “Updated the story index file” that we want on `master`.
+From the output, we see a commit `f2ba941` titled “Updated the story index file” that we want on `master`.

 ### 2. Cherry-Pick That Commit
 ```bash